Tournedos/Tournedos.github.io/_tabs/ACT1.md

 ---

 <h2 style="color:#003c9e; font-size:1.5rem; font-weight:900 !important;">
-  1.3 — Did Battle Royale grow YouTube gaming or reshuffle it?
+  1.3 Did Battle Royale grow YouTube gaming or reshuffle it?
 </h2>

 We now shift to a platform-wide perspective, comparing Battle Royale, non-BR gaming, and total gaming activity, normalized to a common 2016 baseline.

 <h3 style="color:#003c9e;"> Overall growth effects </h3>

-On the **upload side**, BR clearly expands the YouTube gaming pie.
+On the upload side, BR clearly expands the YouTube gaming pie.
 Non-BR uploads remain stable while BR adds a large and persistent layer of new production.

-On the **view side**, the picture is more mixed.
+On the view side, the picture is more mixed.
 BR contributes to higher total viewership but this increase is accompanied by a visible decline in non-BR views, indicating partial attention reallocation.

 <!-- FIGURE: Indexed uploads & views (BR vs non-BR vs total) -->
 <div class = "plot-card">